-Atitlan Organics: Organic Farming and Permaculture on the Lake
+Atitlan Organics: Permaculture and Sustainable Living on Lake Atitlán

 Atitlan Organics is a pioneering permaculture and organic farming project in San Marcos La Laguna, Lake Atitlan.
 It offers educational tours, hands-on workshops, and natural products grown on the farm, making it one of the most highly-rated destinations for those seeking regenerative and sustainable tourism in Guatemala.